rosettatype/legible-typography/_chapters/5-overview-of-research.md

 and Davis (1978): (1) additional space; (2) indented first line; (3)
 starting new line; (4) no denotation.

-Question: How do you typically denote paragraphs in print and on screen?
+> Question: How do you typically denote paragraphs in print and on screen?
 What criteria determine your decisions?
+{: .question }

 # Headings